newsappsio/spam/README.md

 # spam
 spam.js is a small library to create modern [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) maps with [D3](https://github.com/mbostock/d3).
-It supports static and zoomable maps with automatic centering.
+It supports static and zoomable maps with automatic centering and retina support.

 It doesn't tie you to a custom framework, so you're still in charge of painting everything.
 For making that easy it divides the process into several stages (`prepaint`, `paintfeature`, `postpaint`, `dynamicpaint`).